Estate Planning for Unmarried Couples

 However, couples who live without a legally recognized marital status don’t have the same legal rights and protections when it comes to inheritance and decision-making authority as married couples.
 This might seem unfair, but that’s the unfortunate reality.
 As bizarre as it may sound, but without the formal institution of marriage, unmarried couples are essentially “strangers” to each other in the eyes of the law.

 But that doesn’t mean you should start planning your wedding date to fix that.
 There are ways unmarried couples can achieve the same legal rights and protections as those enjoyed by couples who got married.
-And the estate planning attorneys at The Elder & Disability Law Firm, APC, can explain how.
+And the estate planning attorney at The Elder & Disability Law Firm, APC, can explain how.

 Estate Planning for Couples